Ashihara kaikan

 Ashihara kaikan (芦原 会館) is a modern full contact street karate developed from Kyokushin karate by Hideyuki Ashihara with influences from various martial arts including Muay Thai, Pankration, and Jujutsu with an emphasis on Sabaki, using footwork and techniques to turn an opponent's power and momentum against them and to reposition oneself to the opponent's "blind" spot.
 The style is focused on practical application in a real fight including multiple attackers.

-History

-The first worldwide public display of Sabaki was in the documentary on the first Kyokushin World Open Tournament in 1975.
-Shihan Hideyuki Ashihara (senior instructor) displayed his Sabaki skills to defeat multiple attackers in a demonstration at the start of documentary.
-In 1980, Hideyuki Ashihara established his own style of karate forming the New International Karate Organisation (NIKO) - Ashihara Karate Kaikan and became the Kancho (Grandmaster) of NIKO.

-The Honbu (headquarters) of Ashihara is located in Matsuyama City.
-Kancho Ashihara appointed senior student Joko Ninomiya and tournament champion, who was already based in the United States, as Shihan (senior instructor) for the United States.

-Technique

-The technical aspects of Ashihara are shaped around 6 basic areas: